JaseBird/my-odin-projects/README.md

 #
 🥇 **Full Stack Ruby on Rails**
+> [!IMPORTANT]

-I am currently working on the foundations section of the course, once I progress to full stack I will update this page to reflect my progress.
+> I am currently working on the foundations section of the course, once I progress to full stack I will update this page to reflect my progress.